alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

     }
 ```

-after updated the gic address, the function `EnableGICD` can complete execution.
+after updated the GIC address, the function `EnableGICD` can complete execution.

-TODO: how does xen implement interrupt virtualization?
+PLACEHOLDER: how does xen implement interrupt virtualization?

 ### step 8. go to main